egaskin/hands-on-R/README.md

   # block comments in R don't exist but you can comment/uncoment out multiple lines by:
   # (1) highlight section then control + shift + C (to comment)
   # (2) In RStudio menubar: Code > Comment/Uncomment Lines

+  install.packages("tidyverse") # seems to have enabled markdown previewing in Rstudio!
   ```

 # beautiful concepts misc.